wpmudev/support-system/readme.txt

 == ChangeLog ==

 = 1.8 =
+* Plugin totally recoded
-* Added integration twith Pro Sites Plugin
+* New feature: Added integration with Pro Sites Plugin
-* Fixed notice when updating a ticket
-* Fixed bug when activating the plugin
-* New feature: Attach images to a ticket
+* New feature: WYSIWYG Editor for tickets
+* New feature: New setting that brings the possibility to hide tickets from users which did not opened them.
+* New styles for FAQs
+* More WP admin integration
+* Fixed several bugs and notices

 = 1.7.2.2 =
 * Fixed: Incorrect URL in Support Ticket Email